-- Rate (required argument) – It is the interest rate per period.
+- Rate (required argument) – This is the interest rate per period.

-- Per (required argument) – It is the bond’s maturity date, that is, the date when bond expires.
+- Per (required argument) – A bond’s maturity date, that is, the date when bond expires.

-- Nper (required argument) – It is the total number of payment periods in an annuity.
+- Nper (required argument) – The total number of payment periods.

-- Pv (required argument) – It is the present value of the loan/investment.
+- Pv (required argument) – This is the present value of the loan/investment.
 It is the total amount that a series of future payments is worth now.

-- Fv (optional argument) – It specifies the future value of the loan/investment at the end of nper payments.
+- Fv (optional argument) – Specifies the future value of the loan/investment at the end of nper payments.
 If omitted, [fv] takes on the default value of 0.